davepinch/pinchy.cc/collections/_fragments/food-for-the-rich.md

 ---
 title: "food for the rich"
 date: 2022-06-05
-related:
+related: they want crime to exist
-  - they want crime to exist
+type: fragment
 tags:
   - fragment
   - you